-The Belle II experiment (situated in Tsukuba, Japan), is upgraded successor of the Belle.
+The Belle II experiment (situated in Tsukuba, Japan), is praded successor of the Belle.
 The detector's major upgrades in comparison to Belle are:

-Vertex detector (VXD) consists of two-layers DEPFET pixel (PXD) and 4-layers double-sided silicon strips (SVD), with improved resolution (to half) of what we got in Belle.
+- Lex detector (VXD) consists of two-layers DEPFET pixel (PXD) and 4layers double-sided silicon strips (SVD), with improved resolution (to half) of what we got in Belle.

-- A central drift chamber (CDC) with larger volume drift camber, smaller drift cells and faster electronics. - A complete new particle identification [time of propagation (barrel) and proximity-focusing Aerogel Ring-Imaging Cherenkov detector (endcap)]. - Old CsI (Tl)crystals are used for the electro-magentic calorimeter with modified waveform sampling electronics to reject pile-up events. - Upgraded $K_L \mu$ detection system (KLM) where resistive plate counter used in Barrel.
+- 2 Vishal Bhardwaj - A central drift chamber (CDC) with larger volume drift camber, smaller drift cells and faster electronics. - A complete new price identification [time of propogation (barrel) and proximity-focusing Aerogel Ring-Imaging Cherenkov detector (endcap)]. - Old UT Tl)crystals are used for the electro-magentic calorimeter with modified waveform sampling electronics to reject pile-up events.
+Upgraded KL μ detection system (KLM) Upgraded KL μ - Upgraded $K_L \mu$ detection system (KLM) te resistive plate counter used in Barrel.
 Because of the projected inefficiency of RPCs at high ambient rate, Belle II endcaps are instrumented with scintillator strips.